Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Adventuredome

-Ride the only indoor double-loop roller coaster in the world
+Ride the only indoor double-loop roller coaster in the world.

-📍 Google Maps | Phone: (702) 794-3939 | Website | Hours: 10 am – 12 am daily| Entrance: $60, adults, $30 under 48” tall
+📍 Google Maps | Phone: (702) 794-3939 | Website | Hours: Varies per day | Entrance: $60+ adults, $30+ under 48” tall

 Enjoy the arcade, mini golf, or even a 4D show when you are at the Adventuredome in Las Vegas.
 If you visit during Halloween, this place turns into a massive haunted house called Frightdome.